 Criterion A – Species or Population Vulnerability

 The dugong is listed by IUCN as Vulnerable to Extinction (Marsh and Sobtzick 2019).
 Systematic aerial surveys since 1987 indicate that the region supports a very significant proportion (likely >30%) of both the Australian and global dugong populations but the exact proportions cannot be quantified due to incomplete surveys of some of the dugong’s range in Australia and most of the dugong’s range outside Australia and/or inconsistent survey methods (Marsh et al. 2011).
 Nonetheless, the global significance of the population is unquestionable despite these uncertainties.
 For comparison, one of the justifications for the listing of the Great Barrier Reef as a World Heritage Area was the importance of the region for dugongs.
-The latest estimates of the dugong population of that area using the same aerial survey technique total ~10,500 +/- 1700 (Marsh et al. 2019, 2020).
+The latest estimates of the dugong population of that area using the same aerial survey technique gave a total of ~10,500 +/- 1700 individuals (Marsh et al. 2019, 2020).
 In addition, the genetic diversity of this IMMA is the highest recorded for any dugong population in Australia (Blair et al. 2014) and likely the world.
 Thus, the region is essential to the continued survival and recovery of the Vulnerable dugong.
-Both Australian humpback dolphins (Parra et al. 2017a) and Australian snubfin dolphins (Parra et al. 2017b) are also listed as Vulnerable by IUCN.
+Australian humpback dolphins (Parra et al. 2017a) and Australian snubfin dolphins (Parra et al. 2017b) are also listed as Vulnerable by IUCN.

 Criterion C: Key Life Cycle Activities

 Across the 1987 to 2013 survey period, the proportion of dugongs classified as calves averaged 13.9% (range 9.9%–17.6%), higher than for any another aerial survey region in Queensland (Marsh et al. 2015) therefore providing strong evidence that this is an important reproductive area for dugongs.